Exploring the limits of strong membership inference attacks on large language models: Comparing membership inference attacks and observation statistics

-The plot shows the True Positive Rate ($\mathrm{TPR}$) against the False Positive Rate ($\mathrm{FPR}$) on a $\log\!-\!\log$ scale, with one curve each for logit and loss signals.
-The logit curve has an $\mathrm{AUC}$ of 0.576, while the loss curve has a higher $\mathrm{AUC}$ of 0.678.
-This indicates that using the loss as a signal results in a more effective attack compared to using logits in this specific experimental setup.
-In general, we opt to use loss as our membership inference signal metric, as we observe it to be more effective.
+In our initial experiments in Section~\ref{sec:exp1:realistic}, we compare LiRA~\citep{carlini2022membership} and RMIA~\citep{zarifzadehlow} to decide which strong attack to use.
+We also investigated the efficacy of different observation statistics for membership inference.
+We tested model loss and model logits (averaged over the entire sequence).
+For example, in Figure~\ref{fig:compare_value_type}, we plot the $\roc$ curve for using LiRA to attack a $140$M model trained on ${\approx}7$M samples with $128$ references.
+The plot shows the true positive rate ($\tpr$) against the false positive rate ($\fpr$) on a $\log$-$\log$ scale, with one $\roc$ curve each for logit and loss statistics.
+For the logit curve, $\rocauc{=}0.576$, while the loss curve has a higher $\rocauc{=}0.678$.
+This indicates that, in this setup, using loss as the observation statistic results in a more effective attack compared to using logits.
+Based on results like this, throughout this paper, we opt to use loss as observation statistic $s$.\looseness=-1